coddingtonbear/python-measurement/docs/topics/measures.rst

 .. warning::

-   Be aware that, unlike other measures, the zero point of the Celsius and Farenheit scales are arbitrary and non-zero.
+   Be aware that, unlike other measures, the zero points of the Celsius and Farenheit scales are arbitrary and non-zero.

    If you attempt, for example, to calculate the average of a series of